Vortetty/2Dsolang/turing_complete.md

 # Proof of Turing-Completeness

-All Brainfuck programs are turing complete, and all brainfuck programs can be converted to 2Dsolang as shown below
+Brainfuck is turing complete, and all brainfuck programs can be converted to 2Dsolang as shown below

 | Brainfuck | 2Dsolang                                             |
 | :-------: | :--------------------------------------------------: |